DWDDover/SDV503-Assessment-3-Declan-Dover/Docs/Patient-profile-design.md

-findPatientById() - Find a particular patient based on their 8 character ID selectPatientByIndex() - select a patient to be the currently accessed profile from a given list addPatient() - add a patient to the system deletePatient() - delete the currently selected patient displayDetails() - view the details of the currently selected patient addPatientDetails() - add new notes or medication to the selected patients profile
+findPatientById() - Find a particular patient based on their 8 character ID selectPatientByIndex() - select a patient to be the currently accessed profile from a given list addPatient() - add a patient to the system deleteBySearch() - takes the search type as a parameter and calls delete patient based on that search deletePatient() - delete the currently selected patient displayDetails() - view the details of the currently selected patient addPatientDetails() - add new notes or medication to the selected patients profile